fortinetps/pyfgtconflib/README.md

 A demo script called "remove_password.py" in tests folder.
-This script open a FortiGate configuration file, parses configuration file into python dictionary, when printing the dictionary out, it removes/strips all (encrypted) passwords in configuration, it will be a little safer to share the new configuration file without password.
+This script open a FortiGate configuration file, parses configuration file into python dictionary, when printing the dictionary out, it removes/strips all (encrypted) passwords, private-key, and certificate in configuration, it will be a little safer to share the configuration file without these information.

 For additional usages/demos/tools, please check this GitHub repo site: https://github.com/fortinetps/FortiGateConfigTools